thecppzoo/zoo/presentations/C++-online-2025-external-polymorphism-and-type-erasure.md

 And their solution only applies to the value management concern of allocation.

+The code in `zoo::AnyContainer` refers to value management in identifiers and comments, the names of `ByValue` and `ByReference` are supposed to abbreviate `ManagementByValue` and `ManagementByReference`, and this makes clear that there could be other managers.
+But these mechanisms belong to the 2nd generation of the framework.
+These managers are reifications of a more abstract concept of "manager", which in the first generation I named as `Container`.
+The identification/articulation of Value Manager happened gradually while devising the 2nd.
+Generation of the framework.

+Why did I discover/identified this? because of the approach grounded on superior principles:  Looking at Type Erasure as EP + Ownership, primed me to deeply inspect the world of possibilities concerning ownership, and the question of how to express them.

 In the experimental work I've done at `AnyContainer` value management, I've already been able to implement things like "reference counting", "copy on write", memory pools (a generalizaton of allocators).
-It is clear that the concept of value management applies to all containers in C++.

-Why did I discover/identified this? because of the approach grounded on superior principles:  Looking at Type Erasure as EP + Ownership, primed me to deeply inspect the world of possibilities concerning ownership, and the question of how to express them.
+I've been redesigning the `zoo` type erasure framework to allow very radical ways of Value Management possible, I'd say that I am about at generation "2.5", and I'm proceeding slowly because I'm dealing with concepts, ideas, that I have never heard about before.
+For example, it is clear that the concept of value management applies to all containers in C++; while at Bloomberg they are solving for just the value management concern of allocation, I'm working on a framework for generalized value management concerns, in which metaprogramming is essential.

 ## Unexplored possibilities

-I am very interested in "Data Orientation", which requires the conversion of "collections of structs" to "structs of arrays".
+I am very interested in "Data Orientation", which requires the conversion of "collections of structs" to "structs of arrays of homogenous data".
 Maintaining the "scattered" representation of objects (as an structure of arrays with the fields) is quite effort intensive, so, we need to invent or devise the ways to provide this support in abstract, and general ways.

-I am beginning to speculate now, but perhaps those abstract ways are a natural occasion to apply runtime polymorphism, scattering requires changing the runtime, and this can be seen as a polymorphic interface for types that are not aware that they are "scattered".
+I am beginning to speculate now, but perhaps those abstract ways are a natural occasion to apply runtime polymorphism, scattering requires changing the runtime, and this can be seen as a polymorphic interface for types that are not aware that they are "scattered" inside Type Erasure.
 Through Type Erasure we are not forced to keep the objects in their original representation, we have the freedom to "scatter" them into "structs of arrays".
 The early work in this direction is promising.
 Organizing the data of applications in ways that you can get the full benefits of Data Orientation could be in the order of over 10x improvement; there is a very big prize for this endeavor.